Brisppy/twitch-archiver/README.md

 Now rewritten in Python 3, allowing the script to work on MOST platforms.
 This is the first time I've fully rewritten a script in another language, there may be small issues so please let me know if you have any problems.
+Some filenames MAY have changed (Spaces are tolerated again in VOD names again), and sqlite3 is now used to store information about downloaded VODs.

 # Requirements
 * **Python 3.8**